billaGitHub2016/wal0/README.md

 ## License

-This repository follows the [Compoder Open Source License](./LICENSE), which is essentially Apache 2.0 with some additional restrictions.
+This repository follows the [Wal0 Open Source License](./LICENSE), which is essentially Apache 2.0 with some additional restrictions.